FAQs: Seven Sisters Country Park

 The rest of the Country Park should be largely unaffected and public access to the Country Park will be maintained.
 We will ensure that toilets continue to be available on the site throughout the works period.

-We await the final decision from the Secretary of State and the required four-month conveyancing period that will follow, before we can confirm when work will begin.
+We await for the final completion of transfer before we can confirm when work will begin.

 - Will there be any other work on the site in the short-term?